 - Cobweb Spiders Theridiidae (56)

-The top picture shows Acacesia hamata.
+Ohio spiders in the other four families grow substantially larger, making them much easier to spot and document.
+The top picture, for example, shows Acacesia hamata.
 It’s the only species in the genera and because it tends to build webs at dusk for night hunting, it’s one of the less commonly seen orb weavers.
 The stripes on the abdomen make it fairly easy to identify.

 Funnel Web Spider (Grass Spider)